fbpx

 The first food hall is Peru, Mercado 28 bills themself as a gastronomic experience.
 With 14 specially curated permanent food stalls and a full bar, you can experience classic Peruvian dishes as well as international favorites in a unique environment.

-13. Create your own pisco pub crawl
+13. Create your own Pisco pub crawl

 Pisco drinks at Museo Pisco in Lima Peru